oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 components.
 If a requirement explicitly specifies a target node template defined in the same service template, it acts as a relationship template as defined in the previous section.
-A requirement that does not specify a target node template is referred to as a **dangling requirement**.
+A requirement that does not explicitly specify a target node template is referred to as a **dangling requirement**.
 For simplicity, this specification uses the term *requirement* for both relationship templates and dangling requirements.